Prompt Diagnosis and Treatment of Transient Ischemic Attack (Mini-stroke)

 If you have had a transient ischemic attack, or mini-stroke, you are at much greater risk of a stroke.
 Rapid evaluation of TIA patients can reduce the risk of subsequent strokes.
 Loyola’s transient ischemic attack clinic offers specialized services to treat TIA patients.

-Loyola’s Stroke Center is accredited by The Joint Commission as an Advanced Primary Stroke Center.
+Loyola’s Stroke Center is accredited by The Joint Commission as a comprehensive stroke center.
 Loyola is recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care.

 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.
 Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses.